Topological fields with a generic derivation: Open expansions of topological fields

 \subsection{Basic consequences}

-Through this section, we let $T$ be an open $\cL$-theory of topological fields and $K$ be a model of $T$.
+For the rest of Section \ref{sec:topopen}, unless otherwise stated, we let $T$ be an open $\cL$-theory of topological fields and $\cK$ be a model of $T$.
+By definable we mean $\cL$-definable.
 We gather some standard consequences that will be used throughout the article.
-Most proofs are elementary or follow by classical arguments and will be omitted.
+Proofs are either elementary or follow by classical arguments, so they will be omitted.
 Let us first introduce some notation.

-\begin{notation} Let $x=(x_0,\ldots, x_{n-1})$ be a tuple of variables and $y$ be a single variable.
+\begin{notation} Let $x=(x_0,\ldots, x_{n-1})$ be a tuple of $\bF$-variables and $y$ be a single $\bF$-variable.
 Let $\cA$ be a finite subset of $K[x,y]$ and $R\in K[x,y]$.
 We let the $\cL_{\mathrm{ring}}(K)$-formula $Z_\cA^R(x,y)$ be

 We write $Z_\cA(x,y)$ for $Z_\cA^1(x,y)$ and given $P\in K[x,y]$, we let $Z_P(x,y)$ denote $Z_{\{P\}}(x,y)$.
 Finally, we define $\cA^y \coloneqq\{P\in \cA\mid \deg_y(P)>0\}$. \end{notation}